bakzonehey/create-your-own-adventure/english/wake-up/vigilante/darkalley/darkalley.md

 But tonight you felt awlfully exposed in here.
 You just wished to reach your safe-house as soon as possible.

-Not to mention the sewage and dirt you stepped onto with your bare feet.
+And you already tried to ignore the sewage and dirt you stepped onto with your bare feet.

-"You shouldn't come here dressed like that, at least put on some shoes"
+"You shouldn't come here dressed like that, at least put on some shoes!"

 You were startled by the voice came out behind you, and turned toward the voice.